certbot/certbot/certbot/docs/contributing.rst

 Running tests in CI
 ~~~~~~~~~~~~~~~~~~~

-Certbot uses both Azure Pipelines and Travis to run continuous integration
-tests.
-If you are using our Azure and Travis setup, a branch whose name starts
+Certbot uses Azure Pipelines to run continuous integration tests.
+If you are using our
-with `test-` will run all Azure and Travis tests on that branch.
-If the branch
+Azure setup, a branch whose name starts with `test-` will run all tests on that branch.
-name starts with `azure-test-`, it will run all of our Azure tests and none of
-our Travis tests.
-If the branch starts with `travis-test-`, only our Travis
-tests will be run.

 Code components and layout
 ==========================